bgpdata/bgpdata/README.md

 ## Contributing

-We welcome contributions from researchers and developers!
-If you need help implementing your ideas or getting started with the project, our team is here to assist you.
-Whether you're looking to contribute code, suggest improvements, or integrate BGPDATA into your research, we're happy to help you get up and running.
+We welcome contributions from researchers and developers.
+If you need help implementing your ideas or getting started with the project, we're happy to help you get up and running.

-Feel free to reach out to us at [help@bgp-data.net](mailto:help@bgp-data.net) - we're committed to making the onboarding process as smooth as possible and helping you implement your ideas effectively.
+Feel free to reach out to us at [help@bgp-data.net](mailto:help@bgp-data.net).

 ## Production Deployment

-For production deployment, we use Docker Swarm, but any other orchestration tool may be used.
+For production deployment, we use [Clearly](https://clearly.run), but any other orchestration tool may be used.
 The recommended system requirements are a Manager and Worker Node with each 60 GB of RAM, 60 GB Swap, 1 TB Datacenter SSD Storage and 48 vCPU cores.
 Initial system provisioning may require up to 3 hours to complete, contingent upon your specific configuration parameters.
 Once initialization is complete, resource utilization will stabilize at optimal levels.